nmfs-opensci/quarto_titlepages/README.md

 ## Usage

-After installing the extension, you will find folders for each of the title and cover page examples in the `_extensions` folder, e.g. `vline` or `bg-image`.
+After installing the extension, you will find folders for each of the title and cover page examples in the `_extensions` folder, *e.g.*, `vline` or `bg-image`.
 The folder contains the necessary `.tex` templates, any needed images, and a `article.qmd` file with a full YAML example.
 You can render the example `article.qmd` directly in the folder to render an example with the specified title or cover page example.

-You also run using the format that each extension provides, e.g. `vline-pdf` or `bg-image-pdf`.
+You also run using the format that each extension provides, *e.g.*, `vline-pdf` or `bg-image-pdf`.
 See the documentation for all options.

 For example: